See the latest updates and information regarding the COVID-19 pandemic, including

 - Enroll for summer courses! (required for your degree)

-- We will review your eligibility in April (as long as you are enrolled for summer)
+- We will review your eligibility in late April or early May (as long as you are enrolled

-and send you an email letting you know your award letter is available.
+for summer) and send you an email letting you know your financial aid offer is available.